How being organized helps to start and keep a healthy lifestyle

 Want tips to help start and keep a healthy lifestyle?
 This post is all about how being organized is linked to staying healthy.

 Getting organized can be overwhelming and daunting.
 Often, the hardest part is figuring out where to start.
-But that’s something I can help with, because I’ve already the research, and pulled together a few insights that I know will help motivate you to make organizing a priority especially for your health.
+But that’s something I can help with, because I’ve already done the research, and pulled together a few insights that I know will help motivate you to make organizing a priority - especially for your health.
 I have shared this research with clients and in my book.
-I am giving away a free guide title, “The Science Behind Organizing” which will re-iterate that being organized helps you stay healthier.
+I am giving away a free guide titled, “The Science Behind Organizing” which will reiterate that being organized helps you stay healthier.

 Healthy habits can evolve through being organized, and being healthy is, of course, one of the most important aspects of your life.
 Open your calendar: are your workouts scheduled for the next two weeks?
 Scheduling your exercise will help make it a priority and make you less inclined to skip it.
 Planning is also extremely helpful when it comes to healthy meals.
 A 2011 study by Riccardo Dalle Grave et al in The Journal of Obesity found that planning and organizing can be essential for weight loss, and can be related to stimulus control.
 If you have not read my post on calendar planning check it out here.